jj1bdx/bash-3.2-osx-fix/README.md

 # bash-3.2 for OS X 10.9

+* 30-APR-2014: Apple has released [OS X bash Update 1.0 – OS X Mavericks](http://support.apple.com/kb/DL1769), the official release bash-3.2.53.

 *NOTE: HIGHLY EXPERIMENTAL* when the `import-function` option is enabled.
-Use the branch `bash-3.2.53-noimport-function` to avoid merging the `import-function` patch.
+Use the branch `bash-3.2.54-noimport-function` to avoid merging the `import-function` patch.

 * See <http://apple.stackexchange.com/questions/146849/how-do-i-recompile-bash-to-avoid-shellshock-the-remote-exploit-cve-2014-6271-an>
-* Patch of bash 3.2.53 and `import-function` patch on <https://svnweb.freebsd.org/ports/head/shells/bash/files/extrapatch-import-functions?view=markup&pathrev=369341> merged
+* Patch of bash 3.2.54 and `import-function` patch on <https://svnweb.freebsd.org/ports/head/shells/bash/files/extrapatch-import-functions?view=markup&pathrev=369341> merged
+* Patch of OOB memory access on `parser-oob-3.2.patch` at <http://seclists.org/oss-sec/2014/q3/712> also merged

 ## How to build